sirji-ai/sirji/README.md

 ### Orchestrator

-The Orchestrator is the central component in the Sirji framework, responsible for managing the flow and execution of tasks across different agents as per the recipe.
+The Orchestrator is the central component in the Sirji framework, responsible for following:
+- Gathering requirement from the user.
+- Showing list of available recipes to the user and asking for their choice.
+- Reading the selected recipe and managing the flow & execution of prescribed tasks from the selected recipe.

 ### Agent Sessions
 An agent can be invoked in either a fresh session or asked to continue an existing session.
 When invoked in a new session, it starts with a new system prompt and does not retain the context from the previous session.
 Sessions help keep the context focused on specific tasks.